-With the constant development in the Indian startup ecosystem, more and more women are chasing the entrepreneurial dream and succeeding in their ventures.
+With the consistent developments in the Indian startup ecosystem, more and more women are chasing the entrepreneurial dream and flourishing in their ventures.
 This is empowering other Indian women who are still confined to the traditional homemaker role to think for themselves.
-However, a recent report states that only two Indian cities have made it to a ranking of the 50 most favorable global places for women to work.
-India’s Silicon Valley, Bengaluru, ranked 40th, while Delhi came in at the 49th place.
-This survey was conducted by the tech giant Dell, and consultancy firm IHS Markit.
-The ranking—based on inputs from Indian female entrepreneurs, policymakers, venture capitalists, media, and academicians—measures a city’s ability to attract and support women who want to grow their businesses.
+However, a recent report states that only two Indian cities have made it to the list of the 50 most favorable global places for women to work.
+India’s Silicon Valley, Bengaluru, ranked 40th, while Delhi was at the 49th place.
+This survey was conducted by the tech giant Dell in partnership with the consultancy firm IHS Markit.
+The ranking—based on inputs from Indian women entrepreneurs, policymakers, venture capitalists, media, and academicians—measures a city’s ability to attract and support those women who want to grow their businesses.

-According to the National Sample Survey, only 14% of the businesses in India are run by female entrepreneurs.
+According to the National Sample Survey, only 14% of the businesses in India are run by women entrepreneurs.
 Most of the companies are bootstrapped and run on a small scale.
-The global disparity is evident in a report which says nearly 126 million women have their own business across the globe with Indian women lingering around the 8 million mark; a paradoxical statement given that we are the second most populous nation in the world.
+The global disparity is evident in a report which says nearly 126 million women have their own business across the globe while Indian women linger around the 8 million mark; a paradoxical statement given that India is the second most populous nation in the world.
 StartupTalky has compiled a list of successful female entrepreneurs who've made a mark in India's startup ecosystem.

 Some Interesting Statistics on Women Entrepreneurs in India